-\Course Includes Community-Based Learning Component
+^{}Course Includes Community-Based Learning Component

-\\Select a First Year Seminar in PHIL or T/RS or other major to fulfill requirements both for the First Year Seminar and a General Education Requirement.
-If students choose the CHS First Year Seminar (CHS and the Ignatian Imagination), it will be counted as a free of CHS elective.
+^{}Select a First Year Seminar in PHIL or T/RS or other major to fulfill requirements both for the First Year Seminar and a General Education Requirement.
+If students choose one of the CHS First Year Seminars (CHS 100x - The Ignatian Imagination or Jesuit Mission/Helping Professions), it will be counted as a free of CHS elective.
 Thus, First Year Seminars in these disciplines may not add to the total credits for the major.
 Talk with your advisor if you have any questions.

-\\\It is STRONGLY recommended that you take CHS 293 during your sophomore year but no later than fall of junior year (preferably concurrently or just after your stats course), as it lays the foundation for advanced research papers that will be required in your last two years.
+^{}It is STRONGLY recommended that you take CHS 293 during your sophomore year but no later than fall of junior year (preferably concurrently or just after your stats course), as it lays the foundation for advanced research papers that will be required in your last two years.
 Sections are available for sophomore and juniors only.

-\\\\Students can opt to 18 credits in the fall as opposed to the spring.
+^{}Students can opt for 18 credits in the fall as opposed to the spring.
 The schedule is also flexible in other ways.
 See the CHS Program Director or PCPS Advising Center for more information.

-PCPS REQUIRED FIELDWORK Approval/Enrollment Form
+PCPS $\underline{\textbf{REQUIRED FIELDWORK}}$ Approval/Enrollment Form